 VPN Server: Active Students, Faculty and Staff may use VPN to access library resources.
 When you are connected via the VPN Server, your computer will connect to resources as if you are on campus.

-- Advantages: VPN is the most complete solution and provides reliable, secure, encrypted access.
+- Advantage: VPN is the most complete solution and provides reliable, secure, encrypted access.
 Works with nearly all resources.

 Help with Log-in

-If you are unsure if you have an Active Directory account on the URMC-SH domain, or don't remember the password, please contact URMC Information Systems Division (ISD) at (585) 275-3200 or email.
+Miner Library does not determine access privileges.
+If you are unsure if you have an Active Directory account on the URMC domain, or don't remember the password, please contact URMC Information Systems Division (ISD) at (585) 275-3200 or email.
 If your department is not supported by ISD, please contact your department administrator for assistance.